Grenville M. Dodge: Pioneer of military intelligence

 His first experience with intelligence gathering came when general John C. Fremont sent Dodge's cavalry regiments on useless raids near Rolla, Missouri based solely on rumors.
 He set out to rectify this situation and provide accurate intelligence to his superior Samuel Curtis after Fremont was relieved.

-The initial group, known as the "Corps of Scouts" was formed from men of the 24th and 25th Missouri regiments, who were often assigned to their own neighborhoods and were paid for their expenses, although most refused payment due to their Union loyalties.
+The initial group, known as the "Corps of Scouts" was formed from men of the 24th and 25th Missouri Infantry Regiments, who were often assigned to their own neighborhoods and were paid for their expenses, although most refused payment due to their Union loyalties.
 They are credited with providing the intelligence necessary to achieve victory at Pea Ridge.

 Dodge created a highly effective intelligence gathering network which later proved vital to Grant's operations and was a precursor to the modern Intelligence Corps of the United States Army.
 It was one of the largest of the war, funded by the proceeds of captured Confederate cotton, with over 100 agents, and so effective that their identities remain a mystery even in modern times.
 It was perhaps the most accurate and comprehensive intelligence gathering network in history up to that time.